stephanienguyen2020/Voxco/README.md

 Stay tuned for a comprehensive video demonstration of VoxcoPyAuto in action!
 I'll be uploading a walkthrough video showcasing the program's functionality and features very soon.

 ### File Structure
+- **voxco_demo.py**: This script provides a comprehensive start-to-finish demonstration of the program.
+It includes functions to open the browser (Safari in this case), navigate to the survey website, and enter login credentials (username, password, and survey code).
+The script then selects a survey (a test survey for the demo) and initiates the call process.
+It waits for a period between 170s and 230s, and if the call doesn't connect, it marks it as 'MACH' and proceeds to the next call.
+This demo version doesn't include a loop for multiple calls and omits actual login information for privacy.

+- **test.py**: Designed for situations where you need to bypass survey selection (useful when manually choosing a survey or when there are multiple surveys to choose from).
+It retains the call-making process of voxco_demo.py with the addition of a for-loop set to run three times, which can be adjusted as needed.

+- **position.py**: A utility script used to determine the screen positions of various elements.
+This is especially useful for adapting the script to different systems and browsers, as it doesn't rely on PyAutoGUI's image recognition and is more scalable across different operating systems.

+- **log_in_only.py**: A simplified script that focuses solely on opening the browser, navigating to the survey website, and handling the login process.

+- **TS_new_call.py** & **S2_new_call.py**: Variants of voxco_demo.py, these scripts are tailored for specific surveys (TS for the test survey and S2 for another survey).
+They exclude the login process, assuming the user is already logged in, and focus on initiating new calls.

 ### Features
 - Automated Call Marking: Automatically marks calls as 'MACH' in Voxco when you reach voicemail without leaving a message.